dbos-inc/dbos-docs/docs/python/programming-guide.md

 14:57:55 [    INFO] (dbos:main.py:54) Press Control + C to stop the app...
 14:57:56 [    INFO] (dbos:main.py:54) Press Control + C to stop the app...
 ```
-Now press Control + C stop your app.
+Now press CTRL+C stop your app.
 Then, run `dbos start` to restart it.
 You should see an output like:

 ```shell
 INFO:     Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)